Last updated on July 16, 2025

 I’ve talked a lot about how you’ll need something that lets you discard cards from your hand with relative ease for most madness cards.
 So let’s take a quick look at some cards that do exactly that.

-Let’s start with the obvious choice.
 There’s an entire precon built around Anje Falkenrath and madness.
 This card’s entire existence revolves around madness and using it to your advantage.
 The best part about Anje is that even you still get rewarded if you’re playing the more basic madness cards like Senseless Rage that don’t have a different cost or extra effects.

 Having to pay for each discard means that mana costs will eventually start to pile up so you may not be able to play all of your madness cards with Call the Bloodline.
 But you still get a 1/1 vampire token with lifelink, so you get small blockers against creatures without trample.
 You can even build a nice token army to overwhelm your opponent and gain a ton of life in the process.
+There's nothing wrong with leaving Matzalantli, the Great Door closed and never transforming it.
+Loot away and get cards for this free discard.

-Faithless Looting, Dismissive Pyromancer, Unexpected Windfall, Windfall, and many other cards let you discard in order to draw one or more.
+Faithless Looting, Unexpected Windfall, Windfall, and many other cards let you discard in order to draw one or more.
 Usually for a cheap cost.
 Keeping these at hand in a madness deck can help you cast plenty of your cards while also drawing new ones, keeping the cycle going.

 Wrap Up